dbc2201/SectionBInheritance/src/inheritance/README.md

 ### Dynamic Binding
 The compiler is not able to reolve the method call at compile time.
 Ex - method overriding.

+## Dynamic Method Dispatch
+- It is a mechanism by which we can achieve runtime polymorphism for overridden methods in Java.

+- It is implemented with the help of a reference variable of the superclass (parent class).

+- A reference variable of the parent class can refere to the reference value of an object of the child class.

+- There can be many subclasses (children classes) inherited from a single parent class.

+- Each child class will have its own version of the overridden method.

+- The compiler will use Dynamic Method Dispatch to choose the correct version of the overridden method that should be executed.